 flanking probes to determine the extent of the deletion/duplication.
 Furthermore, there are four probes present for CHEK2

-including a mutation specific probe for the 1100delC mutation, which will only generate a signal when the mutation is present.
+including a mutation-specific probe for the 1100delC mutation, which will only generate a signal when the mutation is present.
 In addition, 14 reference probes are included that detect autosomal chromosomal locations.
-Probe sequences and the identity of the genes detected by the reference probes are available online and in Table 3 (www.mrcholland.com
+Probe sequences and the identity of the genes detected by the reference probes are available in Table 3 and online (www.mrcholland.com

 This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
 More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com